 Why?
 Carpets add a luxury experience to your backyard camping by providing an extra layer of insulation between you and the cold ground below your feet.

 Plus, a tent carpet makes the interior of your bell tent look fantastic.

+Looking for ways on how to Glamp your tent?
 Here are some great carpets on Amazon that will improve your backyard camping.